jdelacasa/gnome-shell-extension-libreview-indicator/README.md

 <img src="https://github.com/jdelacasa/gnome-shell-extension-libreview-indicator/blob/main/screenshot.png" alt="drawing" width="400"/>

-    &gt; This extension is not affiliated, funded, or in any way associated with LibreView.
+    > This extension is not affiliated, funded, or in any way associated with LibreView.

 ---